Jump to a project

 (Click here to donate) Ref.
 2019/001

 Following a successful pilot seminar in July 2018 run by PDH Trustee Adrian Burholt, PDH is planning a 4 day event in June and July 2019.
-Business people from the UK will be invited to join the trustees on a trip to Morobi refugee camp in Uganda to provide training in business skills for young entrepreneurs.
-Some of these will have already set up a small business on the refugee camp, others will be aspiring to do so, and our aim is to give them the necessary training, support and encouragement together with a small microfinance loan to get them started.
+Seven business people from the UK will be joining the trustees on a trip to Morobi refugee camp in Uganda to provide training in business skills for young entrepreneurs.
+Some of these will have already set up a small business on the refugee camp, others will be aspiring to do so, and our aim is to give them the necessary training, support and encouragement together with setting up a Community Savings Fund to get them started.

 PDH believes that the best way to help those in need is to give them the tools they need to help themselves.
 Small businesses thrive on the refugee camps and as well as providing a service to the community, they also provide employment and self esteem.

-If you can’t join us, but would still like to contribute to the seed funding to help get a small business off the ground, please donate via our secure online platform by using the donate button below using Ref 2019/001.
+If you would like to contribute to the seed funding to help get a small business off the ground, please donate via our secure online platform by clicking https://www.give.net/20246523.

 (Click here to donate) Ref.
 2018/002